JonathanHelianthicusDoe/trash_ideas/README.md

 of effectiveness for single-target lures only.

-BC combines B and C and thus is more powerful than either, and also attempts to fix both problems with A. In case BC was too powerful and/or the problem of organic lure wasn&rsquo;t solved enough, D is a weakened version of BC that makes organic lure effectively worth a stun and a half, but lowers inorganic lure `propAcc` by 10 at all levels (except 7).
-This may seem harsh (and indeed, it is perhaps unfortunate that making organic lure last for more rounds isn&rsquo;t really viable and so D relies on making inorganic lure *more fickle*), but all is not lost for inorganic lure users so long as their friends stun dilligently enough to reach an acceptable(!) rate of success.
+BC combines B and C and thus is more powerful than either, and also attempts to fix both problems with A.

+In case BC was too powerful and/or the problem of organic lure wasn&rsquo;t solved enough, D is a weakened version of BC that makes organic lure effectively worth a stun and a half, but lowers inorganic lure `propAcc` by 10 at all levels (except 7).
+This may seem harsh (and indeed, it is perhaps unfortunate that making organic lure last for more rounds isn&rsquo;t really viable and so D relies on making inorganic lure *more fickle*), but all is not lost for inorganic lure users so long as their friends stun dilligently enough (one half of an extra stun on average to reach TTR levels of accuracy) to reach an acceptable rate of success.

+In my opinion, as far as balancing &ldquo;numerically&rdquo; goes, either BC or D is probably the best bet.

+#### balancing mechanically

+Possibly, in addition to balancing numerically, it may be feasible to alter the actual mechanics of lure gags somewhat.
+In particular, the idea is to permanently mark any cog that is successfully lured, and make it so that cogs that are so marked cannot be lured.
+Marked (read: successfully-lured-at-some-point) cogs cannot be lured in much the same way that cogs currently in a lured state cannot be lured in TTR.

+The intent here is to prevent low lure durations from encouraging a continuous stream of luring, killing, luring, cogs getting automatically unlured, *re-luring*, &amp; so on &amp; so forth.
+Rather than effectively giving players free (except for taking a hit during the initial unlure) re-lures in many cases because they would be luring anyways to lure fresh new cogs, this ideally encourages actual lureless play alongside lure-based play.
+In addition, there&rsquo;s the incidental consequence of making single-target lure more useful since it&rsquo;s generally less likely that there&rsquo;s more than one cog that can be lured at any given time.

+This change could be done in tandem with not just a numeric balance of lure (like BC), but also possibly a change that causes cogs not to immediately attack when they are *automatically* unlured.
+Also, making this mechanical change could justify using one of the numerical balancing schemes but with an extra round of duration added to all lure gags.

+#### pros

+- Actually helps to balance lure-based and lureless play and allow them to coexist.
+- Allows other changes to make more sense, like numeric balancing, not-quite-as-nerfed lure gag durations, and cogs not immediately attacking when automatically unlured.
+- Makes single-target lure gags more useful, relatively speaking.

+#### cons

+- Requires an actual mechanical change, not just a numeric one.
+- Not actually useful if you don&rsquo;t care about making lure-based and lureless play balanced and coexistent.

 ### sound